 Describe the Problem as clearly as possible.
 A simple description such as “My EPUB won’t convert” or “My order didn’t go through” is often sufficient.

-Emails are sent to you and routed back to us through a single email address (email@example.com).
-Since this is a generic email account used by our entire support team, responses may get routed to your spam or junk folder.
+Emails send to you and come back to us through a single email address (firstname.lastname@example.org).
+Since this is a generic email account used by our entire support team, responses may find their way to your spam or junk folder.
 If you haven’t seen a response to your query, it’s possible our response is in one of those folders!

 IMPORTANT: When you respond to an email from our support team, DO NOT change the subject line.
 The subject will look like this, but with a different case number: